scientificcomputing/example-paper-fenics/docs/reproducing.md

 ## Data

-Data is available in a dropbox folder.
+Data is available in a Dropbox folder.
 Use the script `download_data.sh` in the data folder to download the data, i.e
 ```bash
 cd data
 bash download_data.sh